 Increase hard drive speed & Improve performance

 The Storage device we are talking about here is Hard Disk Drive, which with come moving parts.
-The reason why HDD needs optimization is that after some time, the data is scattered throughout.
+The reason an HDD needs optimization is that, over time, the data becomes scattered throughout.
 There is a lot of distance, even if it’s the same file.
 The reader or the head will have to work harder.
 That’s what the optimization tools help to achieve.
 Data is rearranged so the data can be retrieved faster.
 Here is the list of methods to follow:

 - Defragment and Optimize Drives